nadchif/html-duration-picker.js/README.md

 Contributions and suggestions are very welcome and wanted.
 I try to respond to pull requests within 48 hours.
 For more information see [CONTRIBUTING.md](https://github.com/nadchif/html-duration-picker.js/blob/master/CONTRIBUTING.md).

 ## Documentation
-See [DOCUMENTATION.md](https://github.com/nadchif/html-duration-picker.js/blob/master/DOCUMENTATION.md) for instructions on how to install and use it in your project;
+See [DOCUMENTATION.md](https://github.com/nadchif/html-duration-picker.js/blob/master/DOCUMENTATION.md) for instructions on how to install and use it in your project.